nalinbhardwaj/Vespass/README.md

 # Vespass

-An experimental new password manager.
+An experimental new password manager: no servers, no master passwords, minimal crypto, open source, fully recoverable.

 Extremely WIP, just a vague working prototype.